phillmv/okayfail.com/source/posts/2017-03-03-mirvish-village-public-meeting.html.markdown

 ---
 layout: post
 title: Mirvish Village Public Meeting
+description: I attended a public meeting organized by city hall councillors <a href="https://twitter.com/m_layton">Mike Layton</a> and <a href="https://twitter.com/joe_cressy">Joe Cressy</a> to discuss <a href="https://twitter.com/westbankcorp">Westbank</a>'s planning application for the Mirvish Village redevelopment.
 ---

 <style>